Cherry Sisters: References in contemporary culture

 The Cherry Sisters have been the subject of at least two contemporary theatrical productions: Cherry Bomb, a comedic musical play produced and performed by 1812 Productions in Philadelphia, and Cherry Sisters Revisited, a 2006 play by Dan O'Brien.

-They are featured as forerunners of the outsider music genre in Irwin Chusid's book Songs in the Key of Z. They are mentioned in William Goldman's novel The Color of Light.
-In The Adventures of Ozzie and Harriet (November 4, 1964), Ozzie Nelson refers to the instance of vegetable throwing at the sisters when they performed on stage.
+They are featured as forerunners of the outsider music genre in Irwin Chusid's book Songs in the Key of Z.